"""Utilities for with-statement contexts. See PEP 343."""

 _GeneratorContextManager to support use as

-This is a private interface just for _GeneratorContextManager.
+Note: this is a private interface just for _GCM in 3.2 but will be

 def __call__(self, func):